 Boogie Down Productions' "My Philosophy" follows as M.P.
 (13-16), both "3" letters.

 The Illuminati Code is of course not just limited to just the "Rule of 3".
 For example, A Tribe Called Quest's biggest hit was "Check The Rhyme", an interesting grouping.
 Three initials consist of two letter pairings.
 First, C.T. follows the "Rule of 3" as 3-20.
 T (20) strengthens C (3).
 Second, T.R.
 (20-18) is a common pairing in the mass media because it strengthens the S (19) which is in between.
 So, both pairings follow the code.
 Additionally, the code uses ratios to further strengthen the "3" group of letters.
-C (3) and R (18) are often used together because the ratio between them is exactly 6, further supporting the "3" group.
+C.R.
+(3-18) is a common pairing of initails because the ratio between them is exactly 6, further supporting the "3" group.

 Even 1983's Style Wars, the quintessential hip hop film, thought to be independent, raw and uncensored, follows the "Rule of 3" as S.W.
 (19-23).
 If it was truly so indie, it simply would never had become so famous.